tauri-apps/tauri-docs/docs/api/config.md

 ### WebviewInstallMode

 Install modes for the Webview2 runtime.
-Note that for the updater bundle [`Self::DownloadBootstrapper`] is used.
+Note that for the updater bundle `DownloadBootstrapper` is used.

 For more information see <https://tauri.app/v1/guides/building/windows>.